dywu98/CBL-Conditional-Boundary-Loss/README.md

 | Mask2Former       | Swin-B    | --       | 55.07(official) |
 | Mask2Former +CBL  | Swin-B    | 54.79    | 56.05           |

+## How to train MaskFormer +CBL model
+We build our implementation based on the official code base of MaskFormer.
+Please refer to [maskformer](./maskformer/) This implementation enables easy reproduction of our CBL on MaskFormer, **which do not need the above complicated steps for mmsegmentation**.
+The trained MaskFormer+CBL model can also be found at [MaskFormer+CBL Trained Model Code:CBL0](https://pan.baidu.com/s/1vSP6DYBOs82O490RFQF1GQ?pwd=CBL0)

 ## How to use our code in MMsegmentation
 We follow the implementation of MMsegmentation.
 Here we provide the code of CBL based on the OCRHead in CBLocr_head.py.
 The class name of the OCRHead with our CBL is `New_ER5OCRHead`.